11 Simple Ways to Lower Your Monthly Bills and Save Money

 A common problem many face is finding ways to spend less money.
 You may even ask yourself ‘how can I lower my bills?’ but not know where to start.

 Fortunately, the answer is easier than you might think.
 It often involves simply asking for a lower monthly price.
-It commonly costs more for a company to replace you as a customer than it does to give you a lower price, so you often have some leverage.
+It costs more for a company to replace you as a customer than it does to give you a lower price, so you often have some leverage.

 If you want to reduce your expenses, here are the 11 best ways to lower your monthly bills and save more money.